Testing infrastructure for data.table

 Current performance testing is informal.
 For example before release devs run test.data.table(memtest=TRUE) to examine how much memory is used during tests.
 If too much memory is used, then that could result in a check failure on CRAN.
 Sometimes git bisect is used to find the commit which caused a performance regression.
 But there are no systematic performance tests that are regularly done, even though performance is a major feature of data.table.

-The lack of a performance testing framework to run on CI results in performance regressions.
+The lack of a performance testing framework to run on CI often results in performance regressions.
 Because an emphasis in data.table is on handling large data sets, fast and memory-efficient code is essential, and that is a primary reason why people use data.table for their data analyses.
 Consequently, when new changes introduce performance regressions (for example, increased computation time), users regularly file issues related to performance.
 As of October 2022, a search for the keyword performance yields 161 closed and 97 open issues and pull requests.
 Currently, there is no systematic performance testing framework in place for data.table developers, which unfortunately makes it easy to inadvertently introduce changes that adversely affect performance, and this is a barrier to accepting code contributions.

 We propose a GitHub Action for comparing the asymptotic performance of a pull request with its parent branch.
 We, therefore, propose to develop a new infrastructure for systematic empirical asymptotic performance testing, so that data.table developers will be able to easily detect and prevent performance regressions.
 This will facilitate expanding the data.table ecosystem by making both existing developers and new contributors more confident that their code does not result in performance regressions.
 We plan to build a solution that uses R package atime, which we created in order to facilitate comparing the empirical asymptotic performance of different R package versions.
 The main idea is that the user defines some R code that depends on an input data size N, and then atime keeps increasing the data size N until it reaches some time limit, for example, 1 second.
 Time and memory usage is measured for each data size and R package version, so it is easy to see if there are any significant performance differences.
 For example, we used atime with git bisect to find the commit which was responsible for the slowdown in a recent issue.